Nancy W. Gaden, DNP, RN, NEA-BC

 Associate Chief Nursing Officer, Critical Care

 Kellie joined BMC in the summer of 2014, having served as a nursing leader at St. Elizabeth’s Medical Center.
-As part of the Hallmark Health System, she implemented a critical care eICU telemedicine program at Melrose Wakefield Hospital and instituted an advanced practitioner program in critical care.
-She has spent the greater part of her 30-year career in the critical care arena, as a staff nurse, then moving on to nursing leadership.
-Kellie strives to ensure excellence in quality care that is grounded in partnerships among patients, families and healthcare practitioners.
+As part of the Hallmark Health System, she implemented a critical care eICU telemedicine program at Melrose-Wakefield Hospital and instituted an advanced practitioner program in critical care.
+She has spent most of her 30-year career as a staff nurse in the critical care arena, then moving on to nursing leadership.
+Kellie strives to ensure excellence in quality care grounded in partnerships among patients, families, and healthcare practitioners.
 She is committed to ensuring a just culture.
-Kellie received her diploma from St. Elizabeth’s School of Nursing, her BSN from Emmanuel College, and MS in Nursing at Regis College.
+Kellie received her diploma from St. Elizabeth’s School of Nursing, her BSN from Emmanuel College, and her MS in Nursing at Regis College.
 She also has her Nurse Executive Certification.

 Cheryl A. Porter, DNP, RN, NE-BC